gantrol/quick-draft-before-chatgpt-vscode/README.md

 ## Usage

 1. Initiate by selecting the `Quick Draft Before ChatGPT` command.
+Or using `ctrl+alt+d` when the Explorer sidebar is visible, the focus is on the file explorer within it, and the user is not currently typing in any input field.;

 ![Command selection interface](assets/select%20this%20command.png)